Family Assistance Programs

 The Temporary Assistance Program provides assistance to needy families with children so they can be cared for in their own home by promoting job preparation, work and marriage.
 Funds may also be used to prevent non-marital pregnancies and encourage the formation and maintenance of two-parent families.

-To learn more about temporary assistance and to see if you qualify, visit your Family Support Division Office.
+To learn more about temporary assistance and to see if you qualify, visit the Family Support Division.

 Additional Assistance Programs